Title IX-A: Homelessness in Idaho

 Homeless - Where are they Staying?

-This pie chart shows the percentages of homeless students based on where they were living during the 2018-2019 school year:
+This pie chart shows the percentages of homeless students based on where they were living during the 2019-2020 and 2020-2021 school years:

 Information comes from the district reported numbers.